georgia-tech-db/sketchql-frontend/README.md

 yarn install
 ```

-4. Start development server
+4. Start the application
 ```bash
 yarn start:core
 ```

-5. Open your browser and navigate to: `http://localhost:5421`
+5. Open your browser and navigate to: `http://localhost:5421`.
+If you are seeing a blank canvas on Chrome, try Safari instead.

 ## 🎥 Demonstration Video